 Here are the ones that I’ve had personal experience with:

 - Pellon SK135 Sheer-Knit ~ a lightweight fusible tricot for lightweight and sheer fabrics

-- Pellon 860F Ultra Weft ~ this fusible is a hybrid between a knit and a woven designed for soft tailoring (I love using it to interface waistline facings of skirts.)
+- Pellon 860F Ultra Weft ~ this fusible is a hybrid between a knit and a woven designed for soft tailoring (I love using it to interface the waistline facings of skirts.)

 - Pellon EK130 Easy-Knit ~ a fusible knit interfacing that works with both light and medium weight fabrics

 Ideally, it would be nice to have all of the above in your sewing space.